getmanfred/contracts/README.md

 ## Motivation

-One of the peculiarities of recruitment is opacity when it should be a business based on transparency and openness because **all of this it's not about apples or windows but people**.
+One of the peculiarities of recruitment is opacity.
+Recruitment should be a business of transparency and openness because **this it's not about Apples or PCs but people**.

-We are committed to change that model with a candidate-centric approach and, as a first step toward our goal, **we have *opensourced* the contracts we use with both candidates and companies** so they can be read, studied, compared, discussed and used by the Community.
+We are committed to change that model with a candidate-centric approach and, as a first step toward our goal, **we have *open-source*d the contracts we use with both talent/candidates and hiring companies** so they can be read, studied, compared, discussed and used by the Community.

-It's just a little contribution but hopefully it could help to disrupt the hiring status quo.
+It's just a small contribution but hopefully it is the first step in disrupting the status quo of recruiting.

 ## Getting Started

 **It is important to distinguish between language and jurisdiction**.
-Law changes depending on where the contract object is located but it could be redacted in local language or not because at the end it's a private agreement.
+Law changes depending on where the contract object is located (affecting legal jurisdiction) but language may also introduce material changes through malicious or accidental redactions made in local language - this can be hard to confirm or understand as at the end of the day it's a private agreement.

-Because that, files in our contracts repository are following this nomenclature:
+As such, files in our contracts repository follow this nomenclature:

 * candidates: 'candidates_' + COUNTRY + [ISO 369-1](https://en.wikipedia.org/wiki/ISO_639-1), for language (e.g. candidates_SPAIN_ES.md)
 * companies: 'companies' + COUNTRY + [ISO 369-1](https://en.wikipedia.org/wiki/ISO_639-1), for language (e.g. companies_SPAIN_ES.md)

-Contracts are provided "as is" and there are no guarantees attached to them.
-If you want to use them, please do it at your own risk.
-In that case, we deeply recommend to you to look for professional legal advice.
+Contracts are provided "as is" and there are no guarantees or warranties attached to them.
+If you want to use them, please do so at your own risk.
+We always recommend you seek independent, professional legal advice.

 ## The Candidate Contract

-It's a contract between an agent and the customer (candidate), where candidate set a mandate.
-If agent opens a hiring process according to it and candidate is finally hired, the agent will receive a fee, a % of candidate's gross annual salary (just for the first year), paid by candidate.
+This is the contract between an agent and the customer (candidate), where candidate gives a mandate (a set of orders and requirements) to agent.
+If agent opens a hiring process according to it and candidate is finally hired, the agent will receive a fee, a % of candidate's gross annual salary (first year salary), payable by candidate.

 In this contract, you can: